Convolution in Python: NumPy vs. Brute Force Implementation

 plt.show()

-Following are the input vectors for convolution of real numbers.
+The following vectors are used as inputs for the convolution of real numbers.

 x = [20,31,56] #Time domain sequence say in OFDM Transmitter